garudlab/Wasney-Briscoe/analysis/postprocessing.md

 This file is currently modifed to reflect the directory strucutre of this repository, and will work *sans* modifications if the repository is cloned to your home directory (i.e., `~/`).
 To Process in another location or use a different set of global parameters, make those changes to the `config.py` directly.

-## Calculate core genes, shared genes, and gene prevalences
+## Step 1: Calculate core genes, shared genes, and gene prevalences

 In this step, three different outputs of interest are produced:
 - `core_genes.txt.gz`: lists of core genes for all species detected in the dataset.
 Core genes are genes present in $\ge$ 90% of strains.